 Getting Started with Investing

 It's never too late to get intentional with your personal finances and retirement planning.
-If you haven't learned about investing, we have plenty of resources to help.
+If you haven't learned about investing, explore our physician's guide to investing basics.
 The more your investments grow - and the less you pay in taxes on the growth - the harder your money works for you.
 Make sure as part of your financial planning that you have a basic understanding of what your money is invested in.
-We recently covered the three-fund portfolio as a great investing option for busy physicians.
+We've covered the three-fund portfolio as a great investing option for busy physicians.

-If you're interested in learning about FIRE (financial independence, retire early) and how to invest with financial independence and/or early retirement in mind, check out our page here.
+If you're interested in learning about FIRE (financial independence, retire early) and how to invest with financial independence and/or early retirement in mind, check out our FIRE: physicians and financial independence page.

 Conclusion